wso2/docs-is/en/docs/administer/http-access-logging.md

 ### Configuring access logs for the HTTP servlet transport

-As the runtime of WSO2 Identity Server is based on Apache Tomcat,`Access_Log_Valve` variable configured in `<IS_HOME>/repository/conf/tomcat/catalina-server.xml` handles the access logs to the HTTP servlet transport.
-In the Identity Server 5.9.0 only the log pattern is configurable.
+In the Identity Server 5.9.0 only the access log pattern is configurable.

 1. Open the `<IS_HOME>/repository/conf/deployment.toml`
     file.